 Request Your Presentation Here!

-Complete School Compost Set-Up (K-12, suggested fee $150, multiple visits, offered by Compost Team)
+Complete School Composting Set-Up (K-12, suggested fee $150, multiple visits, offered by Composting Team)

 The complete set-up includes a site visit, ongoing consultation support/troubleshooting, and customized training for students and staff.
 Cost does not include supplies such as compost bins, though we can share recommendations.
 Once your system is established, we have tips to keep your system going.